Videos. Videos. Videos.

 How is this a user-generated video?
 Five Guys didn’t make the video; in fact, a loyal customer made this video to show his love for the fast-food brand.

 Who are you likely to believe?
-The brand marketing its product or a consumer guaranteeing the quality of a product through UGC?
+Is the brand marketing its product or a consumer guaranteeing the quality of a product through UGC?

 I think you’ll agree that there’s nothing more authentic than User-Generated Content Videos!